 action

 - the action to perform when the user triggers the button.
-In this example, the event handler is used to delete the selected design block. -
+Deletes the selected element in this example. -

 label